garylirocks/quickrefs/azure-sql-db.markdown

   - is member of the `db_owner` fixed database role

 ### Entra auth (contained user)

-- To use Entra auth, you need create a Entra ID-based contained database user
+- To use Entra auth, you need to create an Entra ID-based contained database user
   - A contained user doesn't have a login in the `master` database
 - You need to login with a Entra admin account to create the first contained user.
 - If the Entra admin was removed from the server, existing Entra users created previously inside the server can **no longer** connect to the database with Entra auth.